Experimentally accessible measurement of irreversibility in stochastic systems by categorizing single-molecule displacements: Discussion

-The method of Ref.~\cite{Singh24} is accessible and not data-intensive, but requires knowing the diffusion coefficient.
+A direct comparison between the measure of irreversibility we are presenting and existing methods in the literature is not straightforward.
+The main difficulty lies in the scarcity of model-free methods that can be applied to time-dependent continuous systems (such as driven Langevin systems) without requiring non-trivial processing of the data.
+This is easier for stationary systems, where the TUR can be directly applied, as we discuss below.
+For time-dependent systems, however, this is challenging.
+Applications of the TUR to systems under time-dependent force protocols require observing the response of the system to slight changes in the driving at every time point~\cite{Koyuk20}, or knowledge of the spatial derivatives of the full force~\cite{van_vu_thermodynamic_2020} (and thus an error-free estimation of the energy landscape). \\ An alternative approach to characterize irreversibility involves slicing the time-dependent trajectory into short intervals and applying the TUR on each of the intervals.
+The machine-learning method of~\cite{Otsubo22} and the estimator of~\cite{Lee23} optimize this approach and show accurate applicability to an RNA unfolding protocol.
+These methods come at the cost of decreasing interpretability and require non-trivial hyperparameter and architecture optimization.
+We discuss the performances of~\cite{Otsubo22} and of a short-time displacements TUR on our experimental data in Section~\ref{sec: comp_exp} and~\ref{sec: otsubo}. \\ In addition, the recent method presented in~\cite{Degunther24} is suitable for studying linear force ramps of a protein, but it requires both the forward and backward protocols.
+Additionally, it needs sampling of two continuous random variables, the times of starting and completing (un)folding transitions in both protocols, which are binned in two dimensions, which makes it rather data-intensive.
+We present its implementation for our experimental data in~\ref{sec: snippet} and summarize its performance in Section~\ref{sec: comp_exp}. \\ The method of Ref.~\cite{Singh24} is accessible and not data-intensive, but requires knowing the diffusion coefficient.
 This is challenging to estimate for systems evolving in the complex energy landscapes (such as proteins) measured at finite time resolution~\cite{ragwitz2001indispensable}, and made additionally difficult by measurement noise~\cite{martin2002apparent}.
 In~\ref{sec: proesmans}, we compare our method to that of Ref.~\cite{Singh24} for simulations in which $D$ is known a priori.
 We find that, while the trend of higher dissipation at higher driving is also inferred, our method better captures the relative difference in irreversibility between low and high barrier systems and between folding and refolding ramps of the same, as shown in Fig.~\ref{fig: proesmans}.
 For the experimental studies, due to the challenges in measuring the diffusion coefficient, we assume a reference space constant diffusion coefficient in both protein constructs.
 This prevents us from comparing the magnitude of the estimators but allows us to study their profiles in time and trends across experimental conditions.
 While the trends are roughly consistent, the method of Ref.~\cite{Singh24} does not capture that unfolding is more irreversible than folding in the R3$^{{\rm{IVVI}}}$ construct at any pulling rate.